 Keep Your Chargers Handy

 Make sure you have your laptop, phone, and ipod chargers nearby.
 On a 14 hour flight you are bound to have to charge something.
+Not all planes have in seat charging – so you will want to bring a portable charger of your own just in case.

 Always Say Yes to Water